The Ultimate Guide to Custom Watercooling your PC

 Step Four: Install the reservoir & Pump

 Depending on what reservoir and pump you bought, they may or may not be combined.
-Your job is to get the pump and reservoir both secured into place, visually plan where your tubes will go and try not to have them extend across the case.
+You’re job now is to get the pump and reservoir both secured into place, visually plan where your tubes will go and try not to have them extend across the case.

 It reduces the flow in the system and takes longer for cool water to return to the CPU.